 Founder, Chairman, and CEO

-A product of Kentucky public schools, Morris attended George Washington University as a Scottish Rite Scholar and graduated with a Bachelor of Arts degree.
-Morris then attended Princeton University’s Woodrow Wilson School and was named a Presidential Scholar at the Center for the Study of the Presidency and Congress.
+A product of Kentucky public schools, Morris graduated from George Washington University as a Scottish Rite Scholar and won an academic fellowship to Princeton University’s Woodrow Wilson School.
+While at Princeton, Morris was named a Presidential Fellow at the Center for the Study of the Presidency and Congress.

 - World Economic Forum

 - Morris Industries